dixonsilveroff/Africa-Waste-Observatory/src/content/markdown/about.md

 ### Research Excellence

-We conduct and publish rigorous academic research on all aspects of solid waste management, from collection and sorting to treatment and disposal.
+We conduct and publish rigorous academic research on all aspects of waste management, from collection and sorting to treatment and disposal.

 ### Data-Driven Insights